JaykeBird/ssui/Docs/ROADMAP.md

   - Additional XML comments for code
 - Release version 1.8.3
   - Bug fixes

-## Early 2022
+- Release version 1.9
   - Rewrite SelectPanel to not base from UserControl
     - To help with this, SelectableCollection can be used
-- Finish online documentation
   - Add "light theme" and "dark theme" to ColorScheme
   - first pass at PropertyGrid control

 ## 2022

+- Finish online documentation
+- Continue work on PropertyGrid
+- Begin testing with AvaloniaUI support

+## Early 2023

 - DataTable control
   - use same core bits as PropertyGrid